 What are we to make of this published data?
 Do children require some form of cloistered safekeeping from female-essence people?
 Are these female-essence people child rapists because child rape has something inherently to do with being female, or is this behavior about how a specific culture contextualizes power and how that plays out upon subordinate classes?
 When naturally female-essenced people perceive themselves privileged to hold, wield and use power upon subordinates – within the context of a cultural system – they rape; moreover, they are willing to even rape caged children.

 When it comes down to it, TERFs merely pimp out the real suffering rape victims.
 They debase the lived trauma of rape for its power as a mere discursive tool.
 In short, TERFs use rape.

-When people like the award-winning TERF journalist Victoria Brownworth, assert, “Michigan isn’t about transphobia–it’s about safe space for lesbians,” such claims ring hollow when the reality is that the MWMF isn’t offering workshops for addressing with the violence within its own community.
+When people like the award-winning TERF journalist Victoria Brownworth, assert, “Michigan isn’t about transphobia–it’s about safe space for lesbians,” such claims ring hollow when the reality is that the MWMF won’t address rape within its own community.
 It rings hollow when TERFs don’t write about it, talk about it or educate about it.
 Such claims have little meaning when the problem of rape and abuse is so erased that victims call it “the second closet.”